 This is your invitation to help us develop the slate of candidates.
 Please read the information below to understand the process we use as well as the gifts and experience necessary for nominees to be successful in their positions.
 Then feel free to make your own contributions to the process by following the instructions you’ll find below.

-The Nominating Committee: John Falco, Martha Lewis, Catherine Tolbert, Mudie Weber, Sara McKlin, John Tyler, Mathew Sweezey, Kathy Brockman, Donna Toulme, Mackay Asbury, David Jones
+The Nominating Committee: John Falco, Martha Lewis, Catherine Tolbert, Mudie Weber, Sara McKlin, John Tyler, Mathew Sweezey, Donna Toulme

 HOW DO WE ELECT OUR CHURCH LEADERS?